slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Every one desires to live long, but no one would be old."
 -- Jonathan Swift*

-> *"Everybody wants to go to heaven, but nobody wants to die."
--- Unknown*

 > *"My life was sharply divided in two halves.
 In the first half, I was always the youngest in the group; in the second half, I was always the oldest.
 Theer was no transitional period."
 -- Stan Ulam*